yvesandre-middleton/typewriter/README.md

 I was debating building something like this in Flask with sockets but stumbled on this lovely project where someone else had the same idea.
 I'm just forking it as I prefer the saving method from the original but the cursor and formatting from gwynm's fork.
 I'll also make some tweaks of my own and maybe add a feature to save a specific file by a name at some point.
 I spent many hours debating which route to take to be able to write on a kindle and this eneded being the easiest and cheapest option.
 I will be using a raspberry pi, battery pack, travel router, and bluetooth keyboard to make this setup usable anywhere.

--- Below is gwynm and shubro's read me
+-- Below is gwynm and shubhro's read me

 Paperwrite is a Meteor app that brings distraction-free writing to the Kindle.